Medication abortions are under fire: Here’s how they work

 Medication abortions became the preferred method for ending pregnancy in the U.S. even before the Supreme Court overturned Roe v.
 Wade.
 They usually involve taking two prescription medicines days apart — at home or in a clinic.

-Abortion procedures are an invasive medical technique that empties the womb.
+In contrast, abortion procedures are an invasive medical technique that empties the womb.
 They are sometimes called surgical abortions, although they don’t involve surgery.

 In the United States, abortions by pills usually involve the drugs mifepristone and misoprostol.
 As more states seek abortion limits, demand for the pills is expected to grow.
 But they have been targeted by abortion foes including Christian conservatives who filed suit in Texas seeking to overturn the Food and Drug Administration’s approval of mifepristone.
 A hearing on the suit was held Wednesday.